-Grammy winner and two-time NSAI Songwriter Hall of Fame nominee, Marcus Hummon has enjoyed a successful career as a songwriter, recording artist, composer, playwright and author.
+Grammy award winner and Nashville Songwriters Hall of Fame member, Marcus Hummon has enjoyed a successful career as a songwriter, recording artist, composer, playwright and author.
 His songs have been recorded in many genres--Pop, R&B, Gospel.
 He is most notably known for his work in Country music, in which he has written some of the genre’s most iconic songs.
 Hummon has received 7 BMI Awards, and 5 BMI #1 Awards for Rascal Flatts’ "Bless The Broken Road" (winner of the Grammy for Best Country Song 2005, nominated for Song Of The Year in all genres 2005, two-time NSAI Song Of The Year Award 2005 and 2007, nominated for a Dove Award for Song Of The Year 2007) along with, The Dixie Chicks' "Cowboy Take Me Away," Sara Evans’ "Born To Fly" (nominated for CMA Song Of The Year 2001, won CMA Video Of The Year 2001), Tim McGraw’s "One Of These Days" and Wynonna Judd’s "Only Love" (nominated for a Grammy Award for Best Country Vocal Performance, Female) and many more.
 He has scored two films, written 6 musicals and an opera.
 Hummon is a multi-faceted songwriter that brings a wealth of talent into every session.

 Kev Kelly, pop artist and songwriter, burst onto the scene in 2020 with the release of his debut EP Saint KDK V. Listeners instantly resonated with Kelly’s one-of-a-kind sound as well as his acerbic wit and refreshing vulnerability.
 With musical influences that range from Frank Ocean and Hozier to Otis Redding and Sam Cooke, Kelly began discovering his musical aspirations at the age of four, when he first sat down at a piano.
 In 2020, Kelly’s single “Everything’s on Fire” was chosen as an American Songwriter Daily Discovery and reached #3 on the Commercial Pop UK Club chart.
 The song is “a hip-swaying summer classic, building on an already immaculate discography that mixes acoustic ballads and dramatic pop tunes,” raved Wonderland.